RigsOfRods/docs.rigsofrods.org/source/terrain-creation/object-format.md

 ### nocast

-Disables shadow casting for the object.
-Useful for skyboxes.
+Disables shadow casting for the object, useful for skyboxes.

-Example:

 ```
 Building.mesh